schalkneethling/150days-of-html/content/book/day012/_index.md

+---
+title: Chapter 12 | The meta element
+keywords: html, html standard, how-to, learn html
+description: In this chapter we look at the meta element which is used to provide meta-information about the current document.
+menu:
+  book:
+    weight: 12
+---

-# Day 12
+# Chapter 12 | The `meta` element

-Welcome to Day 12!

-Today we look at the `meta` element.
+In this chapter we look at the `meta` element.
 As its name suggests, this element is used to provide meta-information about the current document.
 With this element you can provide document-level metadata, set the character encoding as well as provide pragma directives(information for the "compiler", in this case, the browser engine).

 ## `charset`